 There is no statutory limit on the number of Honorary Members that can be elected in any year, and there is no constraint on the time or frequency of such elections.

-The London Mathematical Society has elected Professor Margaret Wright, Silver Professor of Computer Science at the Courant Institute of Mathematical Sciences at New York University, USA and Professor Dennis Sullivan, Einstein Chair at the City University of New York Graduate Centre and professor at Stony Brook University, USA to Honorary Membership of the Society.
+The London Mathematical Society has elected Professor Donald Dawson, at Carleton University, USA and Professor Cheryl Praeger, at the University of Western Australia, to Honorary Membership of the Society.

-Short citations appear in the September 2013 issue (No.428) of the Society’s Newsletter:
+Short citations will appear in the September 2014 issue (No.439) of the Society’s Newsletter:

-Full citations for Professor Wright and Professor Sullivan will appear in the LMS Bulletin
+Full citations for Professor Dawson and Professor Praeger will appear in the LMS Bulletin